peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

   labs(x="",
        y="",
        col = "Availability (%) in the next 365 days",
-       title="There doesn't seem to be a trend in availability between the different Zipcode Quintile Groups", subtitle = "Data points for each region are much narrower on the map but they were spread out slightly so that all points can be observed")+ scale_colour_gradient(low = "yellow", high = "red")+ facet_wrap(.~zipcode_quantile_group)+ theme(axis.ticks.y = element_blank(),axis.text.y = element_blank(),
+       title="There doesn't seem to be a trend in availability between the different zipcode quintile groups", subtitle = "Data points for each region are much narrower on the map but they were spread out slightly so that all points can be observed")+ scale_colour_gradient(low = "yellow", high = "red")+ facet_wrap(.~zipcode_quantile_group)+ theme(axis.ticks.y = element_blank(),axis.text.y = element_blank(),
         axis.ticks.x = element_blank(),axis.text.x = element_blank(),
-        plot.title = element_text(lineheight=.8, face="bold", vjust=1),
+        #plot.title = element_text(lineheight=.8, face="bold", vjust=1),
         legend.position = "top")
 ```

 <img src="figures/unnamed-chunk-16-1.png" width="100%" />

-## {.unlisted .unnumbered}

-There doesn't seem to be a clear pattern, as there is a fairly equal mix of houses with high **and** low availability between all regions.
-Let's have a quick look at the aggregated data.

 ## What does the aggregated availability look like over 365 days? {.tabset .tabset-fade .tabset-pills}